General Assembly of the Church of Scotland: Legislation

 The General Assembly can and does pass legislation governing the affairs of the Church.
 The Assembly discusses issues affecting church and society; the General Assembly is invited to "receive" reports from its committees and councils.
 Attached to each report are proposed "deliverances", which the Assembly is invited to approve, reject or modify.
 Presbyteries may put business before the General Assembly in the form of "overtures" which are debated and may be made into the Law of the Church.

 Judicial functions

 As a judicial body, the Assembly usually delegates most of its powers to the "Commission of Assembly" or to special tribunals.
 The General Assembly acts as a Court, and in matters spiritual cannot be appealed to any higher court.
 This is set out in the Acts Declaratory and the Church of Scotland Act 1921.

 Officials

 The Assembly elects a Moderator to preside (see also the list of previous Moderators).
 The King is personally represented by a Lord High Commissioner, when the monarch is not personally in attendance, who has no vote.
 In 2025, Lady Elish Angiolini became the first practising Roman Catholic to be appointed Lord High Commissioner to the General Assembly of the Church of Scotland, the British Monarch's representative to the Assembly.
+She held the role again at the 2026 General Assembly.

 The Assembly also has "members" separate from the Commissioners – mainly officials who sit at the clerks' table: